Aethereal-Wraith/Aethereal-Wraith/README.md

-- 👋 Hi, I’m @Aethereal-Wraith, a programming hobbyist from Sydney Australia.
+- 👋 Hi, I’m @Aethereal-Wraith, a programming hobbyist from Sydney, Australia.
 - 👀 I’m interested in understanding how things work.
 I like learning about languages, programming, maths, science, philosophy and more.
 I enjoy being able to re-construct things from scratch using my understanding rather than memorising by rote.
-- 🌱 I’m currently learning Python🐍 (very slowly as I'm a full-time Med.
-Sci. student)
+- 🌱 I’m currently learning Python🐍 (very slowly as I'm a full-time Medical Science student)
-- 💞️ I’m looking to collaborate on anything that I can!
-(So only the most baby of Python projects atm.)
+- 💞️ I’m looking to collaborate on anything that I can! ("I can" being limited to only the most baby of Python projects for now.)
-- 📫 How to reach me ...
-IDK, can you DM people on GitHub?
+- 📫 My email is aethereal.wraith@gmail.com
 - 😄 Pronouns: He/Him/His/Himself
 - ⚡ Fun fact: I've never fallen because of untied shoelaces, but I have fractured my wrist tripping over tied-up shoelaces.